donaldhuan/amazonJp/README.md

 # Requirements
  1. Python2.7+ (not version 3)
- 2. python Lib: bs4, lxml
+ 2. Python Lib: bs4, lxml

 # How to use
  Open the searchlist.txt file, type in the searching words(each word a single line);
-open a terminal, use command 'python crawler.py'.
+ Open a terminal, use command 'python crawler.py';
  Finally, the parsing result will be in the data directoy, the file is named with each searching word.